BMorrissey89/Crowdfunding_ETL/README.md

 Create a new Postgres database, named crowdfunding_db.

 Using the database schema, create the tables in the correct order to handle the foreign keys.
-(Correct orders is Campaign, Category, Contacts, then Subcategory)
+**Correct order is Campaign, Category, Contacts, then Subcategory**

 Verify the table creation by running a SELECT statement for each table.